 Deborah: Yes, when David says, “What?”
 And then Nathan says…

-Deborah: …You know, to Nathan – I mean, David, “You’ve done something bad.
-And David – and, I mean, David kind of, like, resisted him.
+Deborah: …You know, you tell David, “You’ve done something bad.”
+And David, kind of, like, resisted him.
 And he says, “You are the man.”
 (Laughter).

 Deborah: “You know, I gave an example.
 What I just talked about, you’re guilty.”